Har-Mar/Data-Structures/README.md

 # JavaPrograms
-This repository contains different applications of data structures using java.
+This repository contains implementations of different java concepts.